 Veterans’ Educational Benefits at Hollins University

-Hollins University has been certifying eligible students for Veterans Educational Benefits with the Department of Veterans Affairs for more than 21 years.
+Hollins University has been certifying eligible students for Veterans Educational Benefits with the Department of Veterans Affairs for more than 23 years.
 We are part of the Yellow Ribbon Program network, providing benefits to veterans, or their dependents, who qualify for the Post-9/11 GI Bill.® This institution is approved to offer GI Bill® educational benefits by the Virginia State Approving Agency.
+GI Bill® is a registered trademark of the U.S. Department of Veteran Affairs (VA).
+More information about education benefits offered by the VA is available at the official U.S. government website at https://www.benefits.va.gov/gibill/.

 Chapter 33: Post – 9/11 GI Bill®